Weixin-Liang/data-centric-AI-perspective/README.md

 ## Code
-- Execute the scripts/notebooks step by step as indicated by their file names.
+- Execute the scripts/notebooks in the following order, as indicated by their file names:
+    - `step_1_baseline_finetune.ipynb`: performs standard fine-tuning on the given dataset.
+The notebook is adopted from the official PyTorch tutorial on [fine-tuning torchvision models](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html).
+    - `step_2a_extract_features.ipynb`: extracts image features.
+The features are used when applying the data Shapley method to the noisy training set.
+    - `step_2b_compute_data_shapley.py`: estimates the Shapley value of each training point.
+    - `step_3_using_cleaned_data.ipynb`: drops the training data points with negative Shapley value, and trains the classifier on the remaining training data points.

+## Dependencies
+* Python 3.6.13 (e.g. `conda create -n venv python=3.6.13`)
+* PyTorch Version:  1.4.0
+* Torchvision Version:  0.5.0